tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/reactive-programming.md

 ---

 ## Overview
-Welcome to this building block focused on one of the main concepts in Shiny: `reactive programming`.
+Welcome to this article focused on one of the main concepts in Shiny: `reactive programming`.
 This feature stands at the core of Shiny’s dynamic capabilities.
 Reactive programming in Shiny is essentially about creating a dynamic link between inputs and outputs, ensuring that outputs refresh automatically when there's a change in inputs.

 The Shiny app we will use is the airquality dataset, which is available in R by default.
 This dataset contains daily air quality measurements in New York, May to September 1973.
 We will progressively build a Shiny app that demonstrates various aspects of reactivity in Shiny using ggplot2 for visualization.
 The app will allow users to interact with the airquality data, filtering and visualizing it based on their inputs.